PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-Reasons to not accept an Subscribe Eventgroup include (but are not limited to):
+Reasons to not accept a Subscribe Eventgroup include (but are not limited to):

 * Combination of Service ID, Instance ID, Eventgroup ID, and Major Version is unknown
 * Required TCP-connection was not opened by client